pauldmccarthy/fsleyes/userdoc/overlays.rst

   magnitude of their radii.

-.. [*] The FOD lighting model in FSLeyes |version| is broken, as I have not
+.. [*] The FOD lighting model in FSLeyes |version| is quite poor, as I have
-       yet figured out a way to make a better lighting model work in a computationally efficient manner.
+       not yet figured out a way to make a better lighting model work in a computationally efficient manner.